 Proper Staging of the Allegation – the Critical First Step

 A swift and thorough triage process leads directly to a more appropriate and timely response.
-The specifics of that response will vary, of course, depending on the nature and severity of the case.
+Of course, the specifics of that response will vary depending on the nature and severity of the case.
 Still, the fundamental elements of the treatment include forming the right team to investigate, understanding root causes, and providing timely disclosure to all constituencies.

 Before such a response can be planned and executed, however, the tip or allegation must be evaluated or “staged” based on a consistent set of criteria.
 Navigant’s fraud governance framework identifies five such stages: